Leading the way towards more ethical AI,

 Ethical AI starts with ethical data collection.
 This project area focuses on the technical, legal and governance aspects of collecting data ethically, particularly when sensitive or personal data is involved.

-Developing fairer computer vision systems requires reliable methods for measuring algorithmic bias.
-This project area focuses on developing bias checking tools and fairness benchmarks for computer vision.
-To this end, this project area also examines the challenges of adequately measuring diversity in human images.
+Developing fairer AI systems requires reliable methods for measuring algorithmic bias.
+This project area focuses on developing bias checking tools and fairness benchmarks.
+To this end, this project area also examines the challenges of adequately measuring diversity in human-centric datasets.

 Algorithmic Bias Mitigation Techniques